Somarutyagin/helpful-scripts/README.md

 Script for returning the time of absence of the player in the game. script has a check and protection against time rewind, protection works both in online and offline sessions.

+ShareScreen:
+A script that implements a "share" button on ios and android with a daily click reward.